How To Use the Trojan Horse Method to Promote your Handmade Products

 TIPS

-If the Greeks tried to fit a few soldiers, a couple doctors and a couple chefs inside the horse (you know, to make the soldiers stay inside the horse a little more comfortable), there wouldn’t have been enough room for all the strong soldiers needed to open the gates to Troy and let the rest of the army in.
+If the Greeks tried to fit a few soldiers, a couple of doctors, and a couple of chefs inside the horse (to make the soldiers stay inside the horse a little more comfortable), there wouldn’t have been enough room for all the strong soldiers needed to open the gates to Troy and let the rest of the army in.

-You must choose one message to deliver per story or Trojan Horse in order for it to be effective.
+You must choose one message to deliver per story or Trojan Horse for it to be effective.

 What do you want to deliver along with the Trojan Horse?